gokhantaskan/vite-react/README.md

 ## Requirements

 - Node.js >=16.0.0
-- npm

 ## Known Issues

-- The initial takes a long time due to the packages and the configuration.
+- The initial takes a bit long time due to the packages and the configuration.
 Try not to use `--force` flag until it's not necessary.
-  - For the first run, wait until the server starts.
-  - Build takes around 17 seconds on Netlify.
-  - Don't try to run the tests before the first run, or you may get an error from `Playwright` (timeout).
 - `Playwright` dependencies should be installed if you encounter a problem.
 Follow the command line for more details.
 - If you get an issue about `husky`, use the code (in project root) below to give it an access to the file system.